PostHog/posthog.com/contents/blog/feature-flag-benefits-use-cases.md

 - You’re in a situation where every change to your app needs a review to release (such as iOS App Store or Chrome Web Store).
 Instead of having to wait for a review to make a change, using a feature flag enables faster rollbacks.
 Fixes to issues aren’t delayed by review, mitigating their impact when they arise.

-> **Defining percentage, conditional, and tiered rollouts:**
+> #### Rollout types explained:
+>
-> - Percentage rollouts release a feature to a percentage of users or groups, and then increase that percentage over time.
+> - **Percentage rollouts** release a feature to a percentage of users or groups, and then increase that percentage over time.
+>
-> - Conditional rollouts release a feature to specific users or groups based on a filter or condition.
+> - **Conditional rollouts** release a feature to specific users or groups based on a filter or condition.
 The filter or condition expands to more users or groups over time.
+>
-> - Tiered rollouts release a feature to specific infrastructure, regions, groups or users, and progresses to more of the same type over time.
+> - **Tiered rollouts** release a feature to specific infrastructure, regions, groups or users, and progresses to more of the same type over time.

 ### 3. Test changes (in production)